GerrySant/multimodalhugs/examples/multimodal_translation/signwriting2text_translation/README.md

 # ----------------------------------------------------------
 multimodalhugs-train \
     --task "translation" \
-    --config-path $CONFIG_PATH \
+    --config_path $CONFIG_PATH \
     --output_dir $OUTPUT_PATH \
     [--additional-arg <value> ...]  # Additional optional arguments can be specified here.
 ```
 **Note:**
-The `--config-path` (Optional) parameter indicates that the training arguments defined in the configuration file will be used if they have not been specified on the command line.
+The `--config_path` (Optional) parameter indicates that the training arguments defined in the configuration file will be used if they have not been specified on the command line.

 >**Tip**: Adjust hyperparameters in the script or pass them via command line.
 MultimodalHugs integrates seamlessly with Hugging Face’s `Seq2SeqTrainer`, giving you flexibility for learning rates, batch sizes, evaluation intervals, etc.